J1 League: Relegation history

-Throughout 1999 to 2003 seasons, two bottom clubs were relegated to Division 2.
-To accommodate for split-season format, combined overall standings were used to determine the relegating clubs.
-This created a confusing situation, where for the championship race stage standing were used, while overall standing was used for relegation survival.
+Throughout 1999 to 2003 seasons, the two bottom clubs were relegated to Division 2.
+To accommodate the split-season format, combined overall standings were used to determine the relegated clubs.
+This created a confusing situation, where for the championship race stage standings were used, while overall standing was used for relegation survival.

 At end of the 2004 season, Division 1 again expanded from 16 to 18 clubs.
-No clubs were relegated; however, last-placed (16th) club had to play Promotion/relegation Series against 3rd placed club from J2.
-Again, to determine 16th placed club, overall standing was used instead of stage standing.
+No clubs were relegated; however, the last-placed (16th) club had to play the Promotion/Relegation Series against the 3rd placed club from J2.
+Again, to determine the 16th placed club, the overall standing was used instead of stage standings.

-For two seasons starting in 2015, three bottom clubs were relegated based on overall standings.
+For two seasons starting in 2015, the three bottom clubs were relegated based on overall standings.